This article is for people who meet the following two requirements:

 Here’s what an offshore company does for a frequent crypto trader: It turns all of those line items on your tax return for each crypto-to-crypto exchange into one simple line item for income allocated to you from the offshore company (technically called “Subpart F income”).
 So, instead of having to attach an impossibly long statement to your return, you’ll simply report one item of income.

-You’re required to sign your tax return until penalties of perjury, and that’s going to be impossible with dozens or hundreds or thousands of unreported trades.
+You’re required to sign your tax return under penalties of perjury, and that’s going to be impossible with dozens or hundreds or thousands of unreported trades.
 So turning all of that mess into a simple slug of income really makes your life easier.

 More detail here: